CyCraft/blitzar/packages/docs/src/blitz-form/index.md

   {
     id: 'name',
     label: 'Name',
-    component: 'BaseInput',
+    component: 'MyInput',
   },
 ]
 ```

-In the example below we actually render a form using our custom component `BaseInput`.
-If you are interested in the source code of BaseInput, [you can find it here](https://github.com/CyCraft/blitzar/tree/production/packages/docs/components/BaseInput.vue).
+In the example below we actually render a form using our custom component `BlitzInput`.
+If you are interested in the source code of BlitzInput, [you can find it here](https://github.com/CyCraft/blitzar/tree/production/packages/components/src/BlitzInput/BlitzInput.vue).

 <CodeBlockComponent :importFn="() => import('./Basics - Custom Components - Basic.vue')" :importFnRaw="() => import('./Basics - Custom Components - Basic.vue?raw')" />